Optimal control of levitated nanoparticles through finite-stiffness confinement

+which, if assumed to be valid $\forall s\in(0,s_f)$, leads to a protocol $k_0(s)$ that violates the bounds.
+In fact, this $k_0(s)$ coincides with the variational solution, which has Dirac-delta discontinuities at the initial and final times~\footnote{Similarly to the situation found in Ref.~\cite{gomez-marin_optimal_2008}, although the boundary conditions are different---see Sec.~IV of~\cite{SM} for details}, and thus can only be valid for unbounded stiffness.
+Inspired by the structure of the unbounded solution, we look for a three-stage protocol in the bounded case:

+This three-stage optimal protocol, together with the corresponding time evolution of the correlations and the irreversible output power, is illustrated in Fig.~\ref{fig:minW}.

+Note that we expect a time-scale separation between the (slow) control dynamics and the (fast) system thermalization for $s_f \to \infty$.
+Then, the optimal solution tends to the overdamped limit one~\cite{muratore-ginanneschi_extremals_2014,muratore2014, sanders2024optimal}, namely

+which can be realized without exceeding the range $k \in [k_i,k_f] \subset [k_-,k_+]$.
+We thus expect the optimal solution in the time interval $[s_1,s_2]$, determined by $k_0(s)$, to verify $k_-\leq k_0(s) \leq k_+$ if $s_f \gg s_\text{th}$.
+A three-stage optimal solution of the ``bang--Euler-Lagrange--bang'' type, as proposed above, should thus always be possible under these conditions.
+If $s_f \gtrsim s_\text{th}$, a more complex shape may be required: see Sec.~V of~\cite{SM} for an explicit example.

-To experimentally test the proposed optimal protocols, we use an optically levitated particle in moderate vacuum and at room temperature ($T_0=290$~K)~\cite{raynal_shortcuts_2023}.
-An infrared laser is strongly focused by an objective to generate an optical tweezer that traps a 68 nm-radius spherical silica particle into a harmonic potential of natural frequency $\Omega\approx 2\pi \times 100$~kHz.
-The trap stiffness $\kappa=m \Omega^2$, with $m\approx 2.4 \times 10^{-18}$~kg the particle's mass, is directly proportional to the trapping laser power $P_\text{las}$.
-The system damping is enforced via the gas pressure in the experiment chamber.
-We work at a gas pressure of $p_\text{gas} \approx 5$~hPa, corresponding to $\gamma/m=2\pi \times 4.4$~kHz$ \ll \Omega$, which allows us to work in the underdamped regime.
+\textit{Experimental results.-} To experimentally test the derived optimal protocol, we use an optically levitated particle in moderate vacuum and at room temperature ($T_0=290$~K)~\cite{raynal_shortcuts_2023}.
+An infrared laser is strongly focused by an objective to generate an optical tweezer trapping a 68~nm-radius spherical silica particle in a harmonic potential of natural frequency $\Omega\approx 2\pi \times 100$~kHz.
+The trap stiffness $\kappa=m \Omega^2$, with $m\approx 2.4 \times 10^{-18}$~kg the particle mass, is directly proportional to the trapping laser power $P_\text{las}$.
+The system damping is enforced via the gas pressure $p_\text{gas}$ in the experiment chamber.
+Specifically, we use $p_\text{gas} \approx 5$~hPa, corresponding to $\tau^{-1}=\gamma/m=2\pi \times 4.4$~kHz $ \ll \!\Omega$, which belongs in the underdamped regime---note that $\tau$ is the natural relaxation time.
 Using an ancillary laser, we record the particle dynamics $x(t)$.